silogen/docs/docs/platform-infrastructure/on-premises-installation.md

   - kubernetes
 ---

-# Install AMD Enterprise AI Suite on-premises
+# Install AMD Enterprise AI Suite on Premises

 This article explains how to install AMD Enterprise AI Suite in an on-premises environment, covering the full stack from metal to application layer in a streamlined manner.
 The platform runs on top of Kubernetes orchestration platform and includes essential Kubernetes components for monitoring, secrets management, and certificate management.